aiju/tt06-aiju/docs/info.md

 ## How it works

-It's a counter.
+It's a 8080-compatible CPU.
+It needs the RP2040 to simulate RAM and I/O.

 ## How to test

-Watch it go!
+TBD

 ## External hardware

-LEDs for flashiness.
+RP2040.